 The Big Picture

-With local Phnom Penh students and international volunteer teachers helping to raise money for development work in rural communities, CWF forms a unique model of learning, cultural exchange, and sustainable fundraising.
+With local Phnom Penh students and international volunteer teachers helping to raise money for development work in rural communities, VIC forms a unique model of learning, cultural exchange, and sustainable fundraising.
+VIC provides an opportunity for foreign volunteers to learn and experience life in Cambodia for 3 months.
+The experiences includes teaching English a 10-weeks course at Conversations With Foreigner (CWF)– English school.

-Since our inception we have raised over US$153K for our development partners, hosted more than 600 volunteers, and we now teach up to 900 students every day.
+Since our inception we have raised over US$153K for our NGO partners, hosted more than 600 volunteers, and we now teach up to 500 students every day.
 We’re dedicated to improving Cambodian skills, opportunities and increasing our cultural perspective, and dedicated to the mission of our partners.

 To provide affordable conversational English courses and support volunteer experiences while raising money for NGOs’ work.